Shikster/RatBot/README.md

 - Sends a message to discord via webhook.
 Read more about setting up webhooks here: [Webhook](https://github.com/Shikster/RatBot#Webhooks)
 - Plays a sound on a successful scout
 - Anti AFK (anti camp feature)
+- NEW!
+Takes screenshots of enemies and posts them to the webhook.

 #### Installation